unknown321/wampy/USAGE.md

 <img src="images/switch.png" alt="here is the switch">

 While wampy is running, default locking functionality is disabled - buttons and touchscreen are working.

+Holding volume button to rapidly change volume doesn't work.
+Volume is changed per click in 1% intervals (~2 in default player terms)).

 ## General issues and troubleshooting (read these)